Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Juli 2025 05.30.07 UTC
+- WIB: Selasa, 1 Juli 2025 06.26.29 UTC
-- WITA: Selasa, 1 Juli 2025 06.30.07 UTC
+- WITA: Selasa, 1 Juli 2025 07.26.29 UTC
-- WIT: Selasa, 1 Juli 2025 07.30.07 UTC
+- WIT: Selasa, 1 Juli 2025 08.26.29 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: success
+Kategori: funny